 Many antivaccine activists make the widely debunked claim that there is a link between thimerosal, a form of mercury that is used to prevent bacterial and fungal contamination of some vaccines, and autism; the activists also hold thimerosal responsible for other neurological disorders.

-The Centers for Disease Control and Prevention notes that numerous studies have concluded that thimerosal is not dangerous in the small amounts found in some influenza vaccines, and in one formulation each of meningococcal and tetanus vaccines.
+The Centers for Disease Control and Prevention notes that numerous studies have concluded that thimerosal is not dangerous in the small amounts found in some influenza vaccines.
 Public health experts further note that although people do rarely have reactions to vaccines, their benefits in terms of saved lives and avoided illnesses have far outweighed any risks.
 Each year in the United States more than 200,000 people are hospitalized and between 3000 and 49,000 deaths occur from influenza-related complications.
 It is unclear whether any scientific study could definitively prove that any vaccine additive is always safe for all people.